emersion/emersion.fr/content/blog/2021-01-18-status-update-25.md

-Some of my other projects received some smaller updates too. minus added [config reloading][tlstunnel config reload] support to tlstunnel, [soju] now has an in-memory history buffer when the on-disk logs aren't enabled, and [gamja] will automatically when the connection to the IRC server is lost.
+Some of my other projects received some smaller updates too. minus added [config reloading][tlstunnel config reload] support to tlstunnel, [soju] now has an in-memory history buffer when the on-disk logs aren't enabled, and [gamja] will automatically reconnect when the connection to the IRC server is lost.
 Aditionally, I've started the release process for [Wayland 1.19][wayland 1.18.91], and I've released [libdrm 2.4.104].

 That's all, see you next month!